dawnleblanc11/eshopping/README.md

   Clone the logic from the GitHub repository indicated above.
   Run `node server.js` to sync the Sequelize models to the MySQL database on server start.

-  Run `npm run seed` to seed data to the database
+  Run `node seeds` to seed data to the database

   ## Credits
   Starter code provided by UConn.